ckoethz/cyberrunner_docs_md/docs/04_train.md

 Train
 =====

+!!! warning "Disclaimer"
+    This page is not up-to-date.
+It will be updated soon with the latest procedure.
+Stay tuned!

 1. Open four terminal windows.
 For each, navigate to the CyberRunner workspace and source the workspace.

         cd cyberrunner_ws